ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 FROM dbo.tripdata_0914
 {% endhighlight %}

 You can see that I also handle issues such as the inconsistent coding of "payment type", and cut down the storage size of various numeric variables.
-For example, trip_distance was loaded into staging as 15 digit precision floating point data which takes up 8 bytes of space per observation; reducing this to `DECIMAL(9, 4)` saves 3 bytes per row of the data while still allowing plenty of range and precision - numbers of the format 99999.1234.
-3 bytes per row adds up materially over 1+ billion rows.
+For example, trip_distance was loaded into my staging table as 15 digit precision floating point data which takes up 8 bytes of space per observation; reducing this to `DECIMAL(9, 4)` saves three bytes per row of the data while still allowing plenty of range and precision - numbers of the format 99999.1234.
+Three bytes per row adds up materially over 1+ billion rows.
 The `TRY_CAST()` functions are needed because many of these numeric variables have physically impossible values (eg longitudes with four or more digits left of the decimal point) which cause numeric overflow errors otherwise.

 It's easy to see where that eight hours went...
 In contrast, I would say I have spent about four hours on analysis of any sort (mostly descriptive) and four hours on writing up this post.
 So the "80%" of time spent on data cleaning isn't quite right here - more like 50%.
 Noting that in this case, the data is *exceptionally* clean and tidy already - other than having direct access to a well-maintained warehouse, one will rarely get data as nicely released by the NYC Taxi & Limousine Commission.

 On the other hand, there's big economies of scale here.
 If I did another couple of blog posts on this data, that 50% or so of effort that was on data preparation would pretty quickly go down.
 Worth noting.

-With one of SQL Server's powerful, fast clustered columnstore indexes on the main table, the total data size is about 45 GB for main data and another 33 GB for an unclustered primary key identifying each row which I think is probably not needed and could be dropped.
-That 45GB is a lot of compression from the original size opf more than 200GB, but more importantly the columnstore approach makes analysis pretty fast for dealing with 1.2+ billion rows even on my poor underpowered laptop and its old-school mechanical hard disk drive.
+With one of SQL Server's powerful, fast clustered columnstore indexes on the main table, the total data size on disk is about 45 GB for main data and another 33 GB for an unclustered primary key identifying each row which I think is probably not needed and could be dropped.
+That 45GB is a lot of compression from the original size of more than 200GB, but more importantly the columnstore approach makes analysis pretty fast for dealing with 1.2+ billion rows even on my poor underpowered laptop and its old-school mechanical hard disk drive.

 ## Repeating previous analysis - maps and variable distribution

 ### Passenger counts distribution

-So, let's see what I can do.
+So, let's see what I can do now that the data's ready.
 I repeated the first few bits of exploratory analysis from Veljanoski's article.
 For example, here is R code to set up an analytical session and explore the distribution of "number of passengers" on each trip:

 {% highlight R lineanchors %}
 library(tidyverse)